ColinOsborn/ColinOsborn/README.md

 - ❓ Ask me about anything related to Ruby on Rails

-- ⚡ Fun fact: I use tabs over spaces
+- ⚡ Fun fact: I'm a former MTB Pro

 <br/>